zick97/nn_project/README.md

 # Neural Network Project
 ## Learning to play Connect4 using a Recurrent Neural Network
-This project focuses on the idea that the game of *Connect4* - as well as many other table or puzzle games - consists in just a sequence of moves.
-To be exact, each player realizes his/her own idea of this sequence, deciding which move to make in order to win the game.\
-Thanks to this simple and straight-forward structure, I decided to evaluate the performance of various Machine Learning models at this poppular game, seeing them just as normal players.
-The main objective is to train a Recurrent Neural Network (RNN), composed of convolutional layers too, in order to catch short-term and long-term patterns in the game's board (positioning of the tokens).\
-\
-The main issue of this project is the dataset: to train a RNN (or any other model) we need to teach it the play style of a good player, otherwise the model will learn sub-optimal game strategies.
-I then decided to hard-code a simple strategy and make the RNN learn from it.
-Then, simulating thousands of different games, I let two RNNs play against each other to generate a large dataset, perhaps containing good patterns and "intelligent" moves, repeating the process multiple times.\
-\
+Recurrent Neural Networks are widely used today for various tasks: text classification, text generation, audio or video processing, time-series forecasting and many others.\
+The main advantage of Recurrent Networks is the ability of the recurrent neurons - fundamental components of the network - to be able to intercept patterns within data sequences with a precise ordering.
+Indeed, the applications mentioned above are characterised by sequential data.\
+This project stems precisely from the realisation that most games are made up of sequences of actions performed by players.
+These actions follow a precise order and, therefore, it is assumed that there is a pattern that determines future actions.\
+This observation gave rise to the idea of applying a Neural Network with a hybrid convolutional-recurrent architecture to games, in particular the popular board game Connect 4.
+After an initial phase of dataset realisation, various experiments were conducted to evaluate the network's performance: the results show a certain degree of learning on the part of the network, despite the severe computational limitations of the available hardware.
-The **results** are found in the `main.ipynb` file.
-For coding details and model architectures, feel free to read (and use) every other file in the repository.
+The complete **results** are found in the `main.ipynb` file.
+For coding details and model architectures, feel free to read (and use) every other file in the repository.\
 Detailed code descriptions and instructions can be found in the files named after the `.py` files, inside the `tools` folder.